New Users Get $10 Off

 The Citi Field seating chart with seat numbers shows that seat 1 is always closer to the lower-numbered adjacent section.
 For example, seat 1 in section 129 would be closest to the highest numbered seat in section 128.

-Typically, the best seats are closer to the home plate.
+Typically, the best seats are closer to home plate.
 Going by that logic, if you’re on the left-field line, you’d want a seat with a lower seat number, and on the right-field line, you’d look for a higher seat number.
 (So remember, don’t think of seat and row numbers as the same thing.)

 Which Mets Tickets Should I Buy?